biocommons/hgvs/doc/intro.rst

 advent of high-throughput sequencing – are now approved by the HGVS and continue to evolve under the auspices of the Human Variome Project.
-Unfortunately, the complexity of biological phenomena and the breadth of the mutnomen standard makes it difficult to implement the standard in software, which in turn makes using the standard in high-throughput analyses difficult.
+Unfortunately, the complexity of biological phenomena and the breadth of the varnomen standard makes it difficult to implement the standard in software, which in turn makes using the standard in high-throughput analyses difficult.

 This package, ``hgvs``, is an easy-to-use Python library for parsing, representing, formatting, and mapping variants between genome, transcript, and protein sequences.
-The current implementation handles most (but not all) of the mutnomen standard for precisely defined sequence variants.
+The current implementation handles most (but not all) of the varnomen standard for precisely defined sequence variants.
 The intent is to centralize the subset of HGVS variant manipulation that is routinely used in modern, high-throughput sequencing analysis.